 “Both were magically haunted: but whereas Rumm was vast and echoing and God-like, Azrak’s unfathomable silence was steeped in knowledge of wandering poets, champions, lost kingdoms, all the crime and chivalry and dead magnificence of Hira and Ghassan.
 Each stone or blade of it was radiant with half-memory of the luminous, silky Eden, which had passed so long ago.”

-In the century since, the oasis has run dangerously close to total collapse, with over-pumping (the water siphoned to Amman) shrinking the wetlands to within a short breath of life.
-But thanks to the heroic efforts of the RSCN, it’s hung on, in much diminished form.
-But the primeval sense of the place is still easily encountered on a walk through its last stretch of wetlands or the old castle’s courtyard.
+In the century since, the oasis has run dangerously close to total collapse, with over-pumping (water siphoned to Amman) shrinking the wetlands to within a short breath of life.
+But thanks to the heroic efforts of the RSCN, it’s hung on, albeit in much diminished form.
+But the primeval sense of the place is still found on a walk through its last stretch of wetlands or in the old castle’s courtyard.

 Basing at the RSCN Lodge, I also made several trips further afield before moving on: to the Shaumari Reserve to spot oryx and to Wadi Dahek, a wide, grinning arch of chalky white cliffs by the Saudi border.